-6.2.2 Iridium OpenPort
+6.2.3 Iridium OpenPort

-The Iridium OpenPort system provides worldwide availability and it is therefore used in those areas where the C band satellite is not available.
+The Iridium OpenPort system provides worldwide availability and it is therefore used in those areas where the C band satellite is not available and in the event of a Starlink failure.
 For this system costs are incurred based on use.
 No flat rate is offered at present, e.g. a flat rate for monthly data transfer.
 Data transfer via this system is more cost effective than via the Fleet77 devices which are present.

 The system provides Iridium telephone devices as well as data transfer.
 At periods when the ship is not being used, there is just a low basic charge as the ship has C band coverage for a long period.
 The antenna of the Iridium OpenPort device has a diameter of 57 cm and it is 23 cm high.
 The weight is 12 kg.

-RV Meteor telephone numbers 6.2.3
+RV Meteor telephone numbers 6.2.4